PhilippKaulich/FractionAnalyzer/ReadMe.md

 # PD Fraction Analyzer

-**Summary**: The tool analyzes fractionated samples (bottom-up and top-down proteomics) analyzed by ProteomeDiscoverer.
+**Summary**: The tool analyzes proteomic data from fractionated samples (bottom-up and top-down) with respect to the properties of the fractions .

 **Input**: Exported PSMs from analysis by ProteomeDiscoverer.